Torre Bicentenario

 Buildings that pair well with Torre Bicentenario — they're nearby or share a compelling architectural conversation.

-More by Rem Koolhaas
+More by OMA

 View all →